maxmurdoch/flock/README.md

 Each GraphQL query will pull from a specific markdown file.
 These files are located in the `/pages` directory.

+Netlify is our hosting and CI service.

-NetlifyCMS is our self hosted admin/CMS system.
+NetlifyCMS is an open-source project of Netlify and is our self hosted admin/CMS system.
 It allows us, or other teams to edit the content on the webpages, whether that be copy, icons or links.

 This then creates another branch on github, with the new markdown in th repo.
 Once this has been previewed, it can then be merged to production.
 This will all be done under the hood in the NetlifyCMS admin dashboard.